dave-cross/teaching-shell-text-manipulation/README.md

 ## Other commands to explore later

 - `tr`: "transform": changes characters in input to other characters
-- `cut`: "cut out" selected portions of each line of input
+- `cut`: "cut out" selected portions of each line of input.
+Kind of like "split"
-- `rev`: reverse strings. "abc" becomes "cba"
+- `paste`: merges lines of input.
+Kind of like "join"
 - `bc`: "basic calculator". takes a string of numbers and operators (+,-,\*,/) and returns the value
-- `paste`: merges lines of input
 - `cal`: displays months in text form
 - `date`: displays date. can also be used to display relative date in past or future
 - `uptime`: displays last time your computer was restarted